Critical Skills to Scale Up Ecology

 Organized in partnership with the National Ecological Observatory Network (NEON), the ESA-SEEDS Critical Skills to Scale Up Ecology Workshop provides critical skills for graduate students interested in working with multiple spatio-temporal datasets to address ecological questions.
 Knowledge and skills learned in the workshop apply to ecological data from many different sources, including NEON.

-Originally designed to be a 40-hour workshop, we would like to offer this workshop over two months in fall 2021 from September 2 to October 26.
-To participate, you must complete both the Data Carpentries segment and the NEON data exploration segment.
+Originally designed to be a 40-hour workshop, this workshop was offered over two months in fall 2021 from September 2 to October 26.
+Participants completed both the Data Carpentries segment and the NEON data exploration segment.

 - Acquire core data science skills with a focus on reproducible methods including:

 - Using version control (GitHub) to support collaborative method development and to backup work.

 - Learn how to access and work with a wide variety of NEON data